PP Woven Bags & Raffia Recycling Line

 PP Woven Offcuts

-Weaving trims and offcuts.
-Cleaning intensity and dewatering stages are selected based on dust, sand load, and ink/lamination.
+Weaving trims and offcuts, with cleaning intensity selected by dust, sand load, and lamination.

 Process Flow